 If you are looking for a PC server with plenty of horsepower and storage space, a 450 MHz Intel Corp.
 Pentium II dual-processor system may be the answer.

 The newest PC servers on the market are powered by Intel's Xeon processors.
 However, most servers with Xeon processors are being offered only in four-processor configurations, which places them in the enterprise server category.
-For a workgroup file server roundup, the dual 450 MHz Pentium II processor configuration is more appropriate, which is why our test center chose to test the Pentium IIs instead of the Xeons.
+For a workgroup file server roundup, the dual 450 MHz Pentium II processor configuration is more appropriate, which is why the FCW Test Center chose to test the Pentium IIs instead of the Xeons.

 We tested offerings from four vendors: Compaq Computer Corp., DTK Computer Inc., Gateway Inc. and Micron Electronics Inc. We also requested servers from Dell Computer Corp., Hewlett-Packard Co. and Intergraph Corp., but these companies declined to participate in this review.
 (Dell told us its product was at the end of its life cycle, HP said the company was between product cycles, and Intergraph said its product was in transition.)